alishasrivas/Coordin8/team/m2/features.md

 ## Friends List

 This feature will allow users to search for other users and add them to their friends list.
 This will facilitate the invitation process, as you can simply invite people from your friends list.

 ### User Search Functionality

+This feature allows the user to search for other user's.

 **Size**: Large

 **Points**: 4